umberH/umberH/README.md

 - 👋 Hi, I’m @umberH, Ambreen Hanif.
-PhD studet at Macquarie University.
+PhD student at Macquarie University.
-- 👀 I’m interested in transparency and expplainability of artificial intelligence techniques.
+- 👀 I’m interested in transparency and explainability of artificial intelligence techniques.
 - 🌱 I’m currently working on Explainable Artificial Intelligence, Graph based Machine Learning Algorithms .
 - 💞️ I’m looking to work on XAI for ML model developing story telling for XAI.
 - 🌱 I am also google Ambassador for 2022-2023.